 Ninety-nine percent of all meat in the United States and nearly 70% worldwide originates from factory farms.
-The United Nations has determined that factory farming releases more greenhouse gases into the Earth’s atmosphere than the emissions of all cars, trucks, airplanes, and trains combined.
 Animal agriculture is the main source of deforestation and water pollution throughout the world.

 More chickens are consumed than any other animal in the United States, yet fowl are exempt from the Humane Slaughter Act.
 Farmers and slaughterhouses are allowed to kill chickens, turkeys, and ducks in any manner they choose without regard to the suffering inflicted upon the birds.
 Other farmed animals including cows, pigs, sheep, and rabbits are routinely slaughtered while still alive.
 The Humane Slaughter Act requires that all animals killed in slaughterhouses be fully unconscious before death, but many animals are fully conscious at the time of slaughter due to the speed of the assembly line and lack of policy enforcement.

 Explore the fascinating world of farm animals through these video clips and see how their feelings and emotions are no different than those of our beloved companion animals.